The man who gave the world a silly bear

 A. A. Milne is a name that’s familiar to almost anyone who is now, or has ever been, a kid.
 For the few who might not know, Milne was the creator of Winnie-the-Pooh, that honey-loving bear who’s been a beloved childhood companion since 1925.
-January 18, 2012, is the 130th anniversary of Milne’s birth, and it’s a good day to visit the Hundred Acre Wood.
+January 18 marks the anniversary of his 1882 birth, and January 31 that of his 1956 death; in short, January is a timely month to visit the Hundred Acre Wood.

 Winnie-the-Pooh was born not long after Milne’s son, Christopher Robin.
 Many of the characters from the stories – including Pooh himself – were inspired by the young boy’s stuffed toys, while Pooh’s human friend, Christopher Robin, was inspired by Milne’s son.
 Tigger, Eeyore, Piglet, Kanga and Roo, all started life in Christopher Robin Milne’s nursery.
 Those characters all had pretty easily explained names, but for anyone who has ever wondered where Winnie got his name and what exactly makes him a Pooh, there is an answer.